 Kinesis Firehose: It’s an abstraction layer on top of the Kinesis stream.
-It automatically loads streaming data in real-time into different analytical and data storage destinations, including the S3 redshift and Amazon Elasticsearch service.
+It automatically loads streaming data in real-time into different analytical and data storage destinations, including the S3 Redshift and Amazon Elasticsearch service.

 Kinesis Analytics: Kinesis Analytics allows its users to use standard language to run queries and analyses against the data stream directory.
-So, the user can use the SQL scale, which most of the customers already have today, to run a real-time analysis against the real-time data stream to get analysis results.
+So, the user can use the SQL scale, which most of customers already have today, to run a real-time analysis against the real-time data stream to get analysis results.

 What is Kinesis Firehose?

 It allows its users to deliver streaming (event) data into destinations such as BI databases, data exploration tools, dashboards, etc. It’s fully managed with elastic scaling that responds to increased throughput and allows users to batch many events into a single output file.

 Delivery Stream: The underlying entity of Firehose.
 The user can use Firehose by creating a delivery stream to a specified destination and sending data to it.

 Record: The data of interest that an organization’s data producers send to a delivery stream.
 A record can be as significant as 1000 KB.